tob-har/audio-feature-extraction/README.md

 [Pure data](http://puredata.info/downloads/pure-data) Vanilla (Version 0.50-2) and the [timbreID](https://github.com/wbrent/timbreID) external are necessary for this patch to work.

 timbreID_Wokspace.pd is documented inside the patch.
+See the timbreID documentation and help files for further information about this external.

 amenbreak.wav is provided as initial audio file loaded by the patch an must be placed in the same directory then the timbreID_Workspace.
+Same for tap_tempo_7_TH.pd abstraction, which a version of tap_tempo_7.pd (based on tap.tempo.pd from https://forum.pdpatchrepo.info/user/weightless) that I made for it to work with Pure Data vanilla distributions.

-Audio file playback, audio input, three different trigger objects, single- and multi-feature analyzer templates and a feature-list-builder are ready to use.
+Stereo audio file playback, two channel audio input, three different trigger objects, single- and multi-feature analyzer templates and a feature-list-builder are ready to use.

-timbre ID itsef is not fully integrated yet... need some more time on this...
+timbreID feature lists and cluster lists can be stored and recalled.